10 Reasons Why You Are Toxic and How To Change It

 Once you’ve identified some of your triggers, it’s time to start thinking about how to deal with them more effectively.

 Take a step back from the situation.
-If you feel yourself slipping into unhealthy behavior, try to take a step back from the situation.
+Step back from the situation if you feel yourself slipping into unhealthy behavior.
 This may mean walking away from an argument or conversation until you’ve cooled off and can think more clearly about what’s happening.
 It could also mean you must remove yourself and give yourself some breathing space for things to clear up.

 You may feel that you don’t have anything to be happy about, but there are always things in your life that you can focus on.
 For example, you might be unable to do anything about your current situation.
 Still, it’s likely that at some point in the future, you’ll be able to look back on this time as one of many learning experiences or even a good story to tell others.